Skip to main content

 • More flexibility if you need to sell on short notice

-How much do you need for a down payment, then?
-Use an affordability calculator to figure out how much you should save before purchasing a home.
-You can estimate the price of a home by putting in your monthly income, expenses and mortgage interest rate.
-You can adjust the loan terms to see additional price, loan and down payment estimates.
+Only you can decide, but you can use an affordability calculator to help figure out how much will help you buy a home in your budget.
+You can estimate the price of a home by entering your monthly income, expenses and more.
+You can adjust the loan terms to see how different factors affect the money you need to buy and pay a monthly mortgage.

 1. Evaluate your budget

-Review your current budget to determine how much you can afford, and how much you want to spend.
+Review your current budget and consider using a mortgage calculator.
 Ask your lender about their requirements for how much of your pre-tax income you should spend on housing payments and other debts.

 2. Assess your home needs

 Ask yourself what you really need from your home.
 For example, do you plan to start a family?
 Do you have teenagers who will soon be moving out?
 These are all important considerations.
-You need to anticipate not only the stage of life you're in right now, but also what stage you'll be entering while in your home.
+You need to anticipate not only the stage of life you’re in right now, but also the stages you’ll experience after you have the keys.

 3. Consider your options

-After evaluating your budget and what you need from your home, it's time to consider all your options.
-You might need to look for a loan option that allows a smaller down payment, or you might want to give yourself more time to save up for a larger down payment on a house.
+After evaluating your budget and what you need from your home, it’s time to consider your options.
+You might need to look for a loan option that allows a smaller down payment.
+Or, you might want to give yourself more time to save up for a larger down payment.

-It can be beneficial to work with someone who knows the answers to all these questions.
-A home lending advisor can help you understand the different types of mortgages available and go over down payment requirements for each type of loan to find the right one for your financial situation.
+It can be beneficial to work with a professional who can help answer your questions.
+A Chase Home Lending Advisor can help you understand your finances, the different types of mortgages available and down payment requirements.
+Having the goal of deciding what’s right for your financial situation is a good first step.

 Have questions?
 Connect with a home lending expert today!